speaktosteve/speaktosteve.github.io/src/routes/component-testing-in-nextjs-using-cypress-part-2-network-intercepting/+page.md

 We are updating the default duration (just for this test) that Cypress will wait until it deems the test to have timed out - i.e. the amount of time allowed for our `cy.contains('This is taking longer than expected...').should('be.visible')` assertion to be true.
 Without this, the test will timeout before the message appears.

-Like the previous test, we are re-defining the interceptor for our API request, this time adding a delay of 10 seconds before a response is returned.
-Note, we don't care what the response is for this test, just that the component reacts to this latency in the correct way.
+Like the previous test, we are defining the interceptor for our API request, this time adding a delay of 10 seconds before a response is returned.
+We aren't concerned with the response from the API for this test, just that the component reacts to this latency in the correct way.

 The final test file looks like this: